 ▼ Photo 43.
 From c.
 3300 m asl from the E-Pamir plateau across the western foot of the Kongur massif, seen from the Karakol valley (Figure 14 below No. 23; $38^{\circ}34'N/75^{\circ}02'E$) towards the ENE to the 7830 m high main peak of the Kongur (1).
 (16) marks the c.
 5300 m high NW-spur-peak of the Kongur massif (for the topographic context cf. Photos 34, 35, 39, 49).
 The glacier tongues, flowing down from the massif, which still today towers extensively above the ELA (running at c.
 4900-5200 m), show the characteristics of outlet glaciers from a central-connected glaciation, covering the upper massif.
 They flow down to an altitude below 4000 m. (■ XI-IX) mark particularly perfect examples of end moraines of historical glacier positions on the edge of the recent glacier tongues.
 Their age amounts to c.
 340 to 40 years before 1992.
 The pertinent ELA-depressions come to c.
 40 to 20 m in comparison with the present snow-line (cf. Table 1) (cf. for Tienshan and NW-Karakorum Meiners 1996).
 The glacier tongues formed a connected piedmont-ice during the Late- Glacial (as is suggested by the ground- and end moraines IIII-IV).
 Interrupted by minor Holocene advances, they have melted back to their contemporary position.
-During the advances, the glacier tongues were blocked in many places by older ablation moraines and dumped end moraines, so that they alternatively sought another way and thus created again and again new tongue basins.
+During the advances, the glacier tongues were blocked in many places by older ablation moraines and dumped end moraines, so that they alternatively sought another way and thus created again new tongue basins.
 This is a regular feature in the mountain forelands, which are always rich in moraines (cf. Kuhle 1982, p.
 92; 1983, p.
 276f).
-This Holocene to recent glaciers advanced upon up to more than 100 m thick moraine podests (pedestal moraines) and thus have the characteristics of dam-glaciers (Heim 1933, Photo 11; v.
-Wissmann 1959, p.
-31, Photo 2, p.
-198).
-The ground-moraine- pedestal glacier abrasion-surfaces; (-0) the High Glacial glacier level.
+This Holocene to recent glaciers advanced upon up to more than 100 m thick moraine podests (pedestal moraines) and thus have the characteristics of dam-glaciers (I-evel.
+Photo 24). (-) mark High- to Late Glacial glacier abrasion-surfaces; (----0) the High Glacial glacier level.
 Photo: M. Kuhle, 12.06.1992.